iwataka/ctrlp-quickref.vim/readme.md

 # ctrlp-quickref.vim

+## Motivation

+When you write programs, you may want to view source codes of libraries, applications or something like that which you use.
+If you use this plug-in, you can view them without any effort!

+## Introduction

 This plug-in is an extension of CtrlP and provides quick access to any references in your local environment.
 Install this plug-in and register some paths in specified variable or file, then you can open any files on the fly.